elementechemlyn/gemini_discharge_summary/README.md

 Run the `oneshot.py` script to generate discharge summaries using a prompt which gives a single example (the PRSB example).
 The prompt is harcdoded in the source file.

 Example outputs are included in the outputs folder if you don't want to generate your own.

+PDFs have been generated from the html using the script pdfify.sh in the outputs folder.